top of page

 Applying accessible design principles requires intentional choices throughout the design process.
 Here are practical steps to help you create accessible graphics:

-Define what your graphic needs to communicate and make sure they are explained in your creative brief.
+1. Define Your Graphic's Purpose: Clearly outline what your graphic needs to communicate.
 This focus helps avoid unnecessary elements that can distract or confuse.

-Use color palettes with sufficient WCAG-rated contrast.
-Web browser tools like Colour Contrast Checker and desktop tools like the Colour Contrast Analyser can help you verify color foreground and background combinations.
+2. Use Color Palettes with Sufficient Contrast: Ensure your color choices meet WCAG standards.
+Tools like Colour Contrast Checker and the Colour Contrast Analyser can help verify color combinations.

-Select fonts that are easy to read on different devices and screen sizes.
-Make sure to test legibility by printing out content and if it's digital-only use zoom-in and zoom-out tools to review what experiences would be for those with limited eye-sight.
+3. Select Readable Fonts: Choose fonts that are easy to read on various devices and screen sizes.
+Test legibility by printing content or using zoom tools to simulate experiences for those with limited eyesight.

-When publishing graphics online, include alt text that describes the image’s content and purpose.
-This helps users who rely on screen readers.
+4. Include Descriptive Alt Text: When publishing graphics online, provide alt text that describes the image’s content and purpose.
+This assists users who rely on screen readers.

-Use accessibility testing tools and gather feedback from diverse users.
-This step ensures your graphics work well for people with different abilities.
+5. Utilize Accessibility Testing Tools: Gather feedback from diverse users to ensure your graphics work well for people with different abilities.

-Be mindful of symbols, colors, and imagery that may have different meanings in various cultures.
+6. Be Mindful of Cultural Differences: Symbols, colors, and imagery may have different meanings in various cultures.
 Aim for universal symbols when possible.

 By following these steps, you can create graphics that are inclusive and effective.